 Without spending the time on making calls to generate interest and set meetings, it’s hard to use those meetings to acquire new customers.
 A pipeline needs to be full, and balanced, and moving.
 Without setting time aside to pick up the phone, it won’t happen.
 With New Sales.
 Simplified the chances of actually getting new business development right will go up.
-You will know what to do.
+You’ll know what to do.
 Some of it will feel obvious, but if you weren’t already doing it, sometimes it helps to have somebody remind you of what you aren’t doing.
 That, I think, is the point of the book.

 New Sales.
 Simplified is a really good read.
 To be successful with it, companies will need buy-in around strategy and positioning, marketing for effective sales tools, sales leadership, and those reps who focus on fulfilling a new business role.
 Because success in new business needs engagement from sales managers, sales leaders, and sales reps – it might have been useful to have advice for managers expanded and separated out.
 Having read the book, I’m still a little unsure as to how to hire someone for a new business position.
 I might have liked some PDF downloads on an accompanying website to make the book even easier to use.
-But the raw information you need is in the book.
+But the raw information you need is all there.